Greater-Wellington-Regional-Council/Environmental-Outcomes-Platform-Infrastructure/README.md

 ## Getting Started

-In order to change this code, you need to have access to AWS and the ability to create Pull Requests against the repo.
-If you are not member of Greater Wellingtion Regional Council's team, you will likely need to fork the repo and create and submit a PR containing your proposed changes from that fork.
-Contact the Greater Wellington Delivery Team if you would like help with that.
-GW developers will need to:-
-* Have themselves added to Github
+If you are not currently a member of the EOP delivery team in GitHub and would like to make changes, you can either fork the repository and submit a PR from your fork, or request that you be added to the EOP group on GitHub and create a new branch and PR containing your changes.
+Again, this is only needed if you need/want to change the EOP infrastructure.
+In any case, it is likely you will need to to check and test yur changes in AWS before submitting your PR.
+To gain access to non-production accounts in AWS for this purpose, you will need to do the following:-
-* Add themselves to AWS
+* Add your details to [this file](https://github.com/Greater-Wellington-Regional-Council/Environmental-Outcomes-Platform-Infrastructure/blob/main/security/_global/account-baseline/users.yml) via a pull request
-* Set up the AWS CLI on their development machine
+* Set up the AWS CLI on your development machine so that you can authenticate with the AWS account
-* Ensure they can connect to the Bastion Hosts from their machine
+* Ensure you can connect to the Bastion Hosts from your development machine if required (for example, if you are developing a front end module you need to test against your AWS changes)

-Detailed instructions follow for the above.
+Detailed instructions follow.

 ### AWS Account